Learn how to use “usted” in Spanish using the award-winning Rosetta Stone app.

 Many people embark on learning Spanish because they find that they frequently encounter the language in their everyday life.
 After all, Spanish is spoken throughout the U.S., and is featured prominently in movies, music, TV, and restaurant fare.
 Other people choose to learn Spanish due to plans to vacation, volunteer, or do business in any of the 20 countries worldwide for which Spanish is the official language.
 So regardless of your reason for learning Spanish, you’ll be off to a strong start by first familiarizing yourself with pronouncing the very basic Spanish words and phrases.
 This approach will help you understand how the language is used in everyday situations by the approximate 437 million Spanish speakers around the globe.

-Many times, new Spanish learners get sidetracked by attempting to memorize long lists of words and phrases.
+Many times, new Spanish learners get sidetracked by attempting to memorise long lists of words and phrases.
 Then, they are frustrated when they can’t understand or speak in everyday, real-world Spanish conversations.
 That’s why it’s key that you learn to understand and pronounce commonly used Spanish words.
 Doing so will allow you to develop the confidence to comfortably engage and talk with locals.

 It’s worth noting, Spanish does have some characteristics that can make proper pronunciation of some words a bit challenging for new learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish-language experts counsel new learners to practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish-language experts counsel new learners to practise making the “tt” sound, as it sounds in the English word butter.

 Refining your Spanish pronunciation requires that you get specific and immediate feedback.
 Rosetta Stone helps you dial in your pronunciation with our TruAccent™ speech engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.

 Once you have acquired basic words, short phrases, and their proper pronunciation, you will find it to be a natural transition to longer phrases that make up much of everyday Spanish conversation.
 Rosetta Stone’s 10-minute lessons are designed to help you learn in exactly this way, because they teach the basics first, then move onto longer phrases.
-Each lesson consistently emphasizes proper pronunciation, to help you acquire the skills to comfortably understand and confidently speak Spanish.
+Each lesson consistently emphasises proper pronunciation, to help you acquire the skills to comfortably understand and confidently speak Spanish.

 Try Our Award-Winning App